hpca-uji/SpMV-CNN-Model/README.md

 the CNN for the individual vpos blocks of the testing matrices.
-* `Test_*.txt`: This file summarizes the information of `Pred_*.txt` file, showing the average relative error among the blocks of a same matrix and the total relative error, which is computed by summing up the real measurements and the predicitions for all the blocks of a same matrix and computing the relative error upon those values.
+* `Test_*.txt`: This file summarizes the information of `Pred_*.txt` file, showing the average relative error among the blocks of a same matrix and the total relative error, which is computed by summing up the real measurements and the predictions for all the blocks of a same matrix and computing the relative error upon those values.